SudheerDumpala/Java/README.md

-This is nor a project
+This is not a project
 This is completely for the learning and practice purpose.